filecoin-project/specs/expected-consensus.md

 **Checking election results again**

-Likewise, a miner should take their losing ticket from the original mining attempt (drawn from `K` blocks back), add it to the `Election` array in the block and run a VRF on it once more, generating a new ticket to compare with their power in the table N-L blocks back.
-Each time it is discovered that nobody has won a given round, every miner should use their failed ticket to repeat the leader election process, appending said ticket to their would-be block's `Election` array.
+Likewise, a miner should take their losing ticket from the original mining attempt (drawn from `K` blocks back), add it to the `ElectionProofs` array in the block and run a VRF on it once more, generating a new ticket to compare with their power in the table N-L blocks back.
+Each time it is discovered that nobody has won a given round, every miner should use their failed ticket to repeat the leader election process, appending said ticket to their would-be block's `ElectionProofs array.
 Once a miner finds a winning ticket, they can publish a block (see `Block Generation`).

 This new block (with multiple tickets in each array) will have a few key properties:

 - All tickets in each array are signed by the same miner -- to avoid grinding through out-of-band collusion between miners exchanging tickets.
-- There is the same number of tickets in both arrays -- to ensure a miner has waited appropriately (in the `Ticket` array) before using their winning ticket (in the `Election` array).
+- There is the same number of tickets in both arrays -- to ensure a miner has waited appropriately (in the `Ticket` array) before using their winning ticket (in the `ElectionProofs` array).

-Thus, our ticket validation algorithm checks that the last ticket in the `Election` array is a winning ticket and was adequately generated either from the parent set or from previous failed tickets.
+Thus, our ticket validation algorithm checks that the last ticket in the `ElectionProofs` array is a winning ticket and was adequately generated either from the parent set or from previous failed tickets.

 ### Block Generation